A Sunday in Kigali: Plot

 Bernard Valcourt, a documentary filmmaker and journalist, sets off to Kigali to film a documentary about AIDS.
 He gets caught up in the turmoil of horrific events involving Hutus and Tutsis that tragically leads to genocide.
 During his stay at the Hôtel des Mille Collines, Valcourt falls in love with a beautiful, shy waitress named Gentille.
 Gentille serves drinks to the diplomats, officials, and Rwandan bourgeoisie who surround the hotel swimming pool every Sunday.
 While Valcourt's longing for Gentille increases, the country moves towards civil war, and the brutal violence of the Rwandan genocide separates them.
 A few months go by and Bernard returns to Rwanda, frantically seeking Gentille in the midst of the chaos.
 Most of the narrative unfolds in retrospect.

 Release

-A Sunday in Kigali grossed $1.1 million Canadian in Quebec in the fall of 2006, and is set for September 23 release in English-speaking Canada.
-Video and cable are the best options in other territories.
+A Sunday in Kigali grossed $1.1 million Canadian in Quebec in the fall of 2006, and was set for a 2006 September 23 release in English-speaking Canada.